Divorce is the legal process of ending a marriage in Pennsylvania. However, when most people think about "divorce," they usually…

 In Pennsylvania there are two types of divorces: fault and no-fault.

 Obviously, a fault divorce requires some type of legal “fault” by the opposing party, such as adultery, bigamy, indignities (a catch-all category for general mistreatment), or abandonment.
 The grounds for a fault divorce are defined by statue.
 Further, the party seeking a fault divorce cannot themselves be at fault or have condoned or subsequently ratified the fault behavior, such as where a party resumes martial relations with a spouse known to have committed adultery.

 In contrast to a fault divorce, in a Pennsylvania no-fault divorce proof of legal fault is not required.
 Rather, the only requirement is that one or both parties want to get divorced.
-The vast majority of Bucks County, Montgomery County and Philadelphia County divorces proceed as no-fault divorces, even if fault is present, because the parties generally do not want to testify in open court to establish ìfaultî grounds and because no-fault divorces are simpler and generally less contentious.
+The vast majority of Bucks County, Montgomery County and Philadelphia County divorces proceed as no-fault divorces.
+This is true even if fault is present because the parties generally do not want to testify in open court to establish fault grounds and because no-fault divorces are simpler and generally less contentious.
 However, the length of time it takes to obtain a no-fault divorce is dependent on whether both parties agree to proceed with the divorce.

 Economic and emotional factors, as well as custody issues, can come into play in deciding whether it is advantageous to attempt to proceed on fault ground.
 Persons considering this option, therefore, should discuss the matter with a Bucks County divorce lawyer, a Montgomery County divorce lawyer or a Philadelphia County divorce lawyer, such as the attorneys at Cooley & Handy.